Vladutzu27/Blackjack/README.md

 This Is A Open Source BlackJack Script For Discord Bots Made In Autocode

 Want to play Blackjack game?
-Just install this to your bot But first, you'll need those files to be placed in correct path
+Just install this to your bot<br>
+All you need to do is to place the files in the correct path.

 #### Commands
 - functions/Commands/BlackJack.js